 5 Books to Read With Your Kids Before They Start School

+It’s so nice to be able to stop at the end of the day and read with your kids.
 I’ll be the first to hold my hands up and say I haven’t read to my son as often as I should have.
 He’s all about playing and having fun and rarely wants to listen to stories.
-When I was pregnant I said I would read to him every day from the day he was born but I was hideously unprepared for how much other important stuff would need doing.
+When I was pregnant I said I would read to him every day from the day he was born.
+I was hideously unprepared for how much other important stuff would need doing.

 My son is now a bit older and he has started taking some level of interest in books, particularly those with a solid rhyme scheme and a lot of repetition.
-I’m no expert but I think the anticipation of me repeating a line or phrase that he knows is really exciting and he often squeals with delight when he knows what the next line is.
+I’m no expert but I think the anticipation of me repeating a line or phrase that he knows is really exciting.
+He often squeals with delight when he knows what the next line is.

-Of course, chosing just five was no easy task because there are so many truly brilliant books for kids out there and the list does keep growing.
+Of course, chosing just five was no easy task.
+There are so many truly brilliant books for kids out there and the list does keep growing.
 I have included books that we keep coming back to, books that he brings to us to be read and a firm favourite from my own childhood.

 1. How Do Dinosaurs Say Goodnight?
 By Jane Yolen and Mark Teague